top of page

 Proprietary or alternative type treatment gravity systems may flow normally but without power will not treat the wastewater properly.
 Partially treated and untreated sewage will eventually flow to the dispersal system.
 How quickly depends on the type and size system you have.
 Some “gravity” technologies use a pump to move effluent to the next stage, then outflow.
 These can potentially not flow to the dispersal area and possibly back up into the source.
 In all events conserve water use.
 Know your system and what storage capacity you have.

-The NEHA has a guidance sheet for septic systems during and after a power outage.
+The NEHA has a guidance sheet for septic systems during and after a power outage that can be found in the helpful resources links below.

 What you can do to reduce your water use